Bodies in suitcases: Woman, 42, arrested in South Korea, faces NZ extradition

 Extradition process

-Human rights and criminal barrister, Dr Tony Ellis, has a long history working on extradition cases, and says it can take years to gather enough evidence for an arrest warrant and proceed through a public hearing in the relevant country to obtain an extradition order.
+Human rights and criminal barrister Dr Tony Ellis has a long history working on extradition cases.
+He says it can take years to gather enough evidence for an arrest warrant and proceed through a public hearing in the relevant country to obtain an extradition order.

 While New Zealand and the Republic of Korea do have an extradition treaty, he said yesterday this did not necessarily mean the process would be successful.